 The screening of search results was facilitated by the use of a web-based tool (i.e., DistillerSR) and screening forms that were developed based on the inclusion and exclusion criteria identified for each systemic review.
 For the rapid reviews and evidence scan included in this project, generally, 1 NESR analyst screened 100% of records and a 2nd analyst screened 20% of records.
 In some cases, 1 analyst screened 100% of records, and a 2nd analyst verified the decisions.
 A re-ranking function was utilized in DistillerSR to reorder the most relevant articles first.
 The goal of screening was to review the search results and exclude those that did not meet the inclusion criteria.
-Screening is generally completed at 3 levels.
+Screening was generally completed at 3 levels.
 The first level of screening was completed using only the title of each article.
-If an article was not excluded at this level, it moved forward to the 2nd level, where the full text of the article was screened.
+If an article was not excluded at this level, it moved forward to the 2nd level, where the abstract was screened.
+Finally, if an article passed the first 2 levels, it moved to the third level, where the full text of the article was screened.
 In this project, title and abstract screening were sometimes combined into 1 level.
 Any disagreements between analysts were reconciled between the 2 screenings.
 If necessary, a third analyst was consulted to resolve differences.
 These screening distinctions are noted in each individual review section of this report.